FZJ-IEK3-VSA/FINE/docs/source/gettingStartedDoc.rst

 A development platform which can be used to work with/on the code and which comes with Anaconda is Spyder.
 Other development platforms are PyCharm or Visua Studio Code.

-The Python packages `tsam <https://github.com/FZJ-IEK3-VSA/tsam>`_ and `PYOMO <http://www.pyomo.org/>`_ are installed by pip alongside FINE.
-Some plots in FINE require the GeoPandas package to be installed (nice-to-have).
+The Python packages `tsam <https://github.com/FZJ-IEK3-VSA/tsam>`_ and `PYOMO <https://pyomo.readthedocs.io/en/stable/index.html>`_ are installed by pip alongside FINE.
+Some plots in FINE require the `GeoPandas package <http://geopandas.org/install.html>`_ to be installed (nice-to-have).
-Installation instructions are given `here <http://geopandas.org/install.html>`_.
 In some cases, the dependencies of the GeoPandas package have to be installed manually before the package itself can be installed.

 Installation of an optimization solver